LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

       instance may also be defined as a static object in a source file.

    library
       A directory containing source files.
-The library name can be used as an alias to the directory path when compiling and loading source files using the notation ``library_name('source_file_relative_path')``.
+See also :term:`library alias` and :term:`library notation`.

+   library alias
-      Library names and their paths can be defined using the :ref:`predicates_logtalk_library_path_2` predicate.
+      An atom that can be used as an alias for a :term:`library` full path.
+Library aliases and their corresponding paths can be defined using the :ref:`predicates_logtalk_library_path_2` predicate.
+See
+      also :term:`library notation`.

+   library notation
+      A compound term where the name is a :term:`library alias` and the single argument is a :term:`source file` relative path.
+Use of library notation simplifies compiling and loading source files and can make an application easily relocatable by defining an alias for the root directory of the application files.

    module
       A Prolog entity characterized by an identity and a set of predicate